wp-plugins/wp-admin-microblog/readme.txt

 === WP Admin Microblog ===
 Contributors: Michael Winkler
-Tags: microblog, microblogging, admin, communication, collaboration Requires at least: 3.3
+Tags: microblog, microblogging, admin, communication, collaboration, scratchpad Requires at least: 3.3
-Tested up to: 3.8
+Tested up to: 4.0
-Stable tag: 2.2.4
+Stable tag: 2.3

-WP Admin Microblog adds a separate microblog in your WordPress backend.
+Make the communication and collaboration in your team easier or use it as a scratchpad.
+Start your own little microblog directly in your WordPress backend.

 == Description ==